centrica-engineering/nucleus-docs/docs/components/ns-landmark.md

 ![Landmark - Hillside](https://user-images.githubusercontent.com/28779/72883333-06b26080-3cfc-11ea-973b-caca877c5a91.png)

-> There is no CTA in the hillside landmark as the objective is to consume the content within the page.
+> NOTE: There is no CTA in the hillside landmark as the objective is to consume the content within the page.

 | Key | Field type | Guidelines |
 | :--- | :--- | :--- |